 Maybe we are facing a (very) roughly similar moment to Tillich when he wrote The Courage to Be in the 1950s.
 As teachers we feel overwhelmed by the crisis merchants, and we find it hard to see a way forward.
 Maybe education is dead.

-Maybe, I am asking us to consider, there is no ideal education world where all the parts fit comfortably in the whole and there are no real problems to solve.
-Is it possible that we sometimes frustrate ourselves dreaming too much of a day in the future when all the pieces will align, and education will do everything at once: be cheap, efficient, exciting, productive, inspiring, fair and uncontentious.
+Maybe, I am asking us to consider, there is no ideal education world where all the parts fit comfortably in the whole.
+Is it possible that we sometimes frustrate ourselves dreaming too much of a day in the future when all the pieces will align and education will do everything at once: be cheap, efficient, exciting, productive, inspiring, fair and uncontentious.

-I am not at all suggesting that we should then give up on the challenges we face, just that we might see them a little differently and that this may (big may) pull the rug from underneath the carpet of the crisis merchants.
+I am not at all suggesting that we should then give up on the real challenges we face, just that we might see them a little differently and that this may (big may) pull the rug from underneath the crisis merchants to some degree.

 What I am suggesting as a possible start, is to have the Courage to be a Teacher.
 To be committed to an imperfect idea and reality of education and move forward trying to contribute as we can knowing full well that we will probably never arrive at a utopia.